naninovel/docs/docs/en/api/index.md

 Plays or modifies currently played [SFX (sound effect)](/guide/audio#sound-effects) track with the specified name.

 ::: info NOTE
 Sound effect tracks are not looped by default.
-When sfx track name (SfxPath) is not specified, will affect all the currently played tracks.
+When SFX track name (SfxPath) is not specified, will affect all the currently played tracks.
 When invoked for a track that is already playing, the playback won't be affected (track won't start playing from the start), but the specified parameters (volume and whether the track is looped) will be applied.
 :::

 <div class="config-table">